taiseiKMC/refx-container/usage.md

 ```

 This contract computes the sum of the integers in the list passed as a parameter.
 The `ContractAnnot` annotation uses the function `sumseq`, which is defined in the earlier `Measure` annotation.
 In the `code` section, the `Assume` annotation is used to specify that `l`, which is declared to be a ghost variable in the `ContractAnnot`, is the list passed as a parameter.  `LoopInv` gives the loop-invariant for `ITER`. `ITER { ADD }` is an instruction that adds the head of the list to the second `s` from the top of the stack.
 The loop-invariant condition `s + sumseq r = sumseq l` expresses that adding `s` to the sum of list `r` in process equals the sum of the list `l`.

+# Licence

+Copyright (c) 2020 Igarashi Lab.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.